Mel B: 1999–2004: Hot and acting

 Mel B's debut album Hot was released in October 2000, a month before the final Spice Girls album Forever was released.
 Following the release of Forever, which was far less successful than their previous two albums, the Spice Girls stopped recording and the members began investing more time into their solo careers.
 Hot was not a success and garnered mediocre reviews, selling a disappointing 7,419 copies in its first week and charting at No.28.
 Hot was preceded by the lead single "Tell Me" in September 2000.
 "Tell Me" debuted at No. 4 in the UK charts with about 40,000 copies sold in its first week of release.
 It sold approximately 100,000 copies, making it the 158th "best seller" of 2000.
 In February 2001, "Feels So Good" was released as the second single from the album and peaked at No.5.
 It followed by "Lullaby" in June, a pop number dedicated to her daughter.
 It was accompanied by a video shot in Morocco and featured Mel B with Phoenix Chi.
-The media criticised Mel B for using her child in the music video and single artwork, labeling her "Desperate Spice" and insinuating that she was exploiting her child as a marketing tool.
+The media criticised Mel B for using her child in the music video and single artwork, labelling her "Desperate Spice" and insinuating that she was exploiting her child as a marketing tool.
 The single entered and peaked at No. 13.
 Mel B left Virgin records in July 2001.

 In 2002, Mel B released her autobiography, Catch a Fire, which reached No.7 in the official books chart, and saw her touring the UK to promote it with a run of book signings.
 In 2003 Mel B's first movie role came in the form of a British drama, Burn It.
 She acted in a long run of shows as part of the cast for The Vagina Monologues.
 She was in the movie The Seat Filler, co-produced by Will Smith and starring Destiny's Child star Kelly Rowland.
 In April 2004, Mel B took part in the musical Rent as Mimi Marquez in Netherlands.